jamescherti/minimal-emacs.d/README.md

 Alternatively, `hs-minor-mode` offers basic code folding for blocks defined by curly braces, functions, or other language-specific delimiters.
 However, for more flexible folding that supports multiple nested levels, `outline-minor-mode` is generally the preferred choice, as it enables finer control over section visibility in deeply structured code.

-For example, to enable `outline-minor-mode` in Emacs Lisp:
+For example, to enable `outline-minor-mode`:

 ``` emacs-lisp
 ;; The built-in outline-minor-mode provides structured code folding in modes